OpenCyphal-Garage/yakut-native/docs/DESIGN.md

 It is possible to build a convenience method that manages the above steps.
 Said method will be executed on the client side as opposed the daemon side.

+##### Progress monitoring

+To enable monitoring the progress of a firmware update process, the following solutions have been considered and rejected:

+- Add an additional general-purpose numerical field to `uavcan.node.ExecuteCommand.1` that returns the progress information when an appropriate command (a new standard command) is sent.
+This is rejected because an RPC-based solution is undesirable.

+- Report the progress via `uavcan.node.Heartbeat.1.vendor_specific_status_code`.
+This is rejected because the VSSC is vendor-specific, so it shouldn't be relied on by the standard.

+The plan that is tentatively agreed upon is to define a new standard message with a fixed port-ID for needs of progress reporting.
+The message will likely be placed in the diagnostics namespace as `uavcan.diagnostic.ProgressReport` with a fixed port-ID of 8183.
+The `uavcan.node.ExecuteCommand.1` RPC may return a flag indicating if the progress of the freshly launched process will be reported via the new message.

+If this message-based approach is chosen, the daemon will subscribe to the message and provide the latest received progress value per node via the monitor interface.

 ## Milestone 0

 This milestone includes the very barebones implementation, including only: